 Project Wizard

-The project wizard is the dialog used for creating a new project, or modifying the settings of an existing project.
+The project wizard is the dialog used for creating a new project.

-Creating a project is done by clicking on the New Project button after starting the application
+Creating a local project is done by clicking on the New Project button after starting the application.

 Tip